estuary/flow/site/docs/reference/Connectors/capture-connectors/PostgreSQL.md

         target: ${TENANT}/${COLLECTION_NAME}
 ```
 Your capture definition will likely be more complex, with additional bindings for each table in the source database.

+## Connecting to secure networks

+The PostgreSQL source connector [supports SSH tunneling](../../../concepts/connectors.mdconnecting-to-endpoints-on-secure-networks)
+to allow Flow to connect to databases ports in secure networks.

+To set up and configure your SSH server, see the [guide](../../../guides/connect-network/).